 If we’re considering the camera’s design, you’ll notice it’s extremely lightweight, sleek, and functional.
 Everything about it screams ease-of-use, just like we noticed in our Yi Home 3 camera review — another affordable, easy-to-use option for people looking to bolster their security without breaking the bank.

 Pro Tip: Blink Indoor comes with two AA batteries for up to two years of battery life.
 They’re not rechargeable, but they are easy to replace.
 If you’re partial to rechargeable batteries, though, check out our hands-on review of Arlo cameras to learn about their wire-free options.

 Our takeaway?
-This is a really neat feature for any security camera user, but it’s especially beneficial for people with unstable or troublesome Wi-Fi connections.3
+Blink’s adaptable video quality is a really neat feature for any security camera user, but it’s especially beneficial for people with unstable or troublesome Wi-Fi connections.2

 Later in the year, when we met Blink Outdoor, we were keen to test this feature once again.
 An outdoor camera isn’t worth much to us if it doesn’t work well at night, as criminals often wait for the cover of night to strike.

 The result wasn’t particularly different from the majority of DIY security cameras out there; night vision has its limits, after all.
 While the camera certainly picked up our simulated activity during our tests, the recordings yielded a grainy, noisy picture.
 You’ll find lots more tips on using Blink cameras outdoors in our hands-on Blink Outdoor review.

 Even an indoor camera like the Sight 180C from Zmodo, which we tested as part of our full Zmodo camera review, didn’t see very well at night, even though it’s literally called “sight.”